Indian annexation of Goa: Ground attack on Daman

-Daman, approximately 72 km^{2} in area, is at the south end of Gujarat bordering Maharashtra, approximately 193 km north of Bombay.
+Daman, approximately in area, is at the south end of Gujarat bordering Maharashtra, approximately 193 km north of Bombay.
 The countryside is broken and interspersed with marsh, salt pans, streams, paddy fields, coconut and palm groves.
 The river Daman Ganga splits the capital city of Daman (Damão in Portuguese) into halves—Nani Daman (Damão Pequeno) and Moti Daman (Damão Grande).
 The strategically important features were Daman Fort (fortress of São Jerónimo) and the air control tower of Daman Airport.

 The Portuguese garrison in Daman was headed by Major António José da Costa Pinto (combining the roles of District Governor and military commander), with 360 soldiers of the Portuguese Army, 200 policemen and about 30 customs officials under him.
 The army forces consisted of two companies of caçadores (light infantry) and an artillery battery, organised as the battlegroup "Constantino de Bragança".
 The artillery battery was armed with 87.6 mm guns, but these had insufficient and old ammunition.
 The Portuguese also placed a 20 mm anti-aircraft gun ten days before the invasion to protect the artillery.
 Daman had been secured with small minefields and defensive shelters had been built.

 The advance on the enclave of Daman was conducted by the 1st Maratha Light Infantry Battalion under the command of Lieutenant-Colonel S.J.S.
 Bhonsle in a pre-dawn operation on 18 December.
 The plan was to capture Daman piecemeal in four phases, starting with the area of the airfield, then progressively the open countryside, Damão Pequeno and finally Damão Grande including the fort.

 The advance commenced at 04:00 when one battalion and three companies of Indian soldiers progressed through the central area of the northern territory, aiming to seize the airfield.
 However, the surprise was lost when the Indian A Company tried to capture the control tower and suffered three casualties.
 The Portuguese lost one soldier dead and six taken captive.
 The Indian D Company captured a position named "Point 365" just before the next morning.
 At the crack of dawn, two sorties by Indian Air Force Mystère fighters struck Portuguese mortar positions and guns inside Moti Daman Fort.